 This Italian cow's milk cheese from the Val Taleggio region is washed in seawater once a week during aging to arrive at its wet-socks-and-grass aroma; beneath the rind is a subtle, sweet and tangy cheese that is far more mellow than its smell would suggest.

 This cheese made by Charles Martell & Son at their Laurel Farm in Dymock, England, uses milk from the rare Gloucester breed of cattle.
 It takes its name not from its outrageous stench, but from the Stinking Bishop pears used in the brandy with which the rinds are washed.
 How stinky is Stinking Bishop?
 In a contest to determine England’s funkiest-smelling cheese, it took first place, with judges describing it as smelling like “a rugby club changing room.”

 The distinctive smell comes from the process with which the cheese is washed during its ripening.
 (Photo: Gilgongo [CC SA 4.0]/Wikimedia Commons)

 While this raw goat’s milk cheese from the Aspe Valley in the French Pyrenees may not be the stinkiest one of the bunch, it does have a more assertive aroma than the mild goat cheeses that your local supermarket may offer.
 It’s grassy and nutty, but with a strong goaty smell that has a particular kind of gaminess that some people can find off-putting.

 17. Vieux Lille

 This stinker from northern France is so stinky that it’s nicknamed “old stinker.”
-Vieux Lille is a type of Maroilles, but washed with brine for three months to make it one of the most-pungently fragranced cheeses on the planet.
+Vieux Lille is a type of Maroilles, and washed with a brine for three months to make it one of the most pungently fragranced cheeses on the planet.
 Not for the faint of heart; perfect for those who think the stinkier, the better.